sigp/lighthouse/book/src/ui-usage.md

 <img height="450" src="imgs/ui-val-modal.png" alt="ui-validator-modal" />

 ### Validator BLS Withdrawal Credentials
-When Siren detects that your validator is using outdated BLS credentials, it will temporarily block any further actions by the validator.
+When Siren detects that your validator is using outdated BLS withdrawal credentials, it will temporarily block any further actions by the validator.
 You can identify if your validator does not meet this requirement by an `exclamation mark` on the validator icon or a message in the validator modal that provides instructions for updating the credentials.

 ![bls-notice](imgs/ui-bls-required.png)